The essence behind the identity.

 Brands are a combination of tangible and intangible elements, such as the following:

 - Visual design elements (i.e., logo, color, typography, images, tagline, packaging, etc.)

 - Distinctive product features (i.e. quality, design sensibility, personality, etc.)

 - Intangible aspects of customers’ experience with a product or company (i.e. reputation, customer experience, etc.)

 A Brand can tell a story without words while creating a relationship with the end-user, the consumer, that relationship it’s intentional and it is defined by the Identity, the better definition the better its impression.
 This Relationship can be established in different ways with different attitudes, the Brand can define its intentions and purposes.
-This relationship can be used to create Customer Loyalties in targeted audiences.
+This relationship can be used to create Customer Loyalty in targeted audiences.